nSimonFR/deezer-playing-notifications/README.md

 # deezer-playing-notifications

-Reverse ingeneering of deezer real-time websocket messaging api to get played tracks.
+Reverse engineering of deezer real-time websocket messaging api to get played tracks.

 This allows to make a small [lastfm](https://last.fm/)-like self-hosted service.